lauragift21/cf-fullstack-ai-workshop/README.md

 In this workshop, you’ll build a **KnowledgeBase Assistant** — a RAG-powered AI app that lets users upload content, ask questions about it, and receive context-aware answers grounded in their own documents.

-Through this hands-on project, you will:
+In this hands-on project, you will:

 - Create and deploy a Cloudflare Worker
 - Add AI capabilities with Workers AI and AI Gateway